We’ve pulled together a bumper list of positive and practical activities to enjoy at home over the coming months.

 Radio Lento makes it possible to listen to the relaxing and tranquil sounds of the great outdoors from home!
 The Radio Lento podcast is full of immersive 3D soundscapes created by recording the authentic sounds of nature with highly sensitive microphones.
 Great for falling asleep to.
 Submitted by Mary.

-We want to hear what you're doing this winter.
-Send your suggestions of winter activities for older adults to Jacob, our resident Curator of Positive Ideas, at firstname.lastname@example.org
+We want to hear what you're doing during lockdown.
+Send your suggestions of activities for older adults to Jacob, our resident Curator of Positive Ideas, at firstname.lastname@example.org

-This is the Age Space winter gallery, where we will be showcasing snaps of what our users have been getting up to.
-Show us what you’ve been doing this winter!
-Whether it’s a poem you’ve written, a cake you’ve baked, or a plant you’re growing – we’d love to see it.
+This is the Age Space gallery, where we will be showcasing snaps of what our users have been getting up to.
+Show us what you’ve been doing – whether it’s a poem you’ve written, a cake you’ve baked, or a plant you’re growing – we’d love to see it.

-Colin has taken up online painting lessons this winter.
+Colin has taken up online painting lessons.
 We love this dark and spooky scene.